sumonbis/Fairify/INSTALL.md

 ./fairify.sh <dataset>
 ```

-**Example:** To run the verification for all the 8 models in German Credit, run `./fairify.sh GC.py`.
+**Example:** To run the verification for all the 8 models in German Credit, run `./fairify.sh GC`.
 Each model is configured to be run for 30 minutes.
 The above command automatically runs for all the models in the corresponding dataset.
 The raw results will be generated in the `res` directory inside each dataset directory.
 All the results from our experiments are included in `csv` files.

 #### Experiment 2
 Not all the models produce SAT or UNSAT in the given time.
 The rest of the models are again verified using the scaled experiment setup, which is located in `stress` folder.
 The instruction to run the verification is same as above: navigate to stress directory: `cd stress/` and run the following command.
 Here, each model takes 1 hour.